Motor tics

 Tourette’s Syndrome: Characteristics and Prevalence

 The onset of Tourette syndrome is usually in childhood between the ages of 2 and 21 years.
-The disorder affects more males than females, with a ratio of approximately three males to every one female diagnosed.
+The disorder affects more males than females, with a ratio of approximately three males to 1 female.
 Tourette’s is a highly individualistic disorder with differing levels of severity, frequency, and impairment.

 Neurodevelopmental Insights into Tourette’s Syndrome

 Tourette Syndrome is a neurodevelopmental disorder characterized by persistent, chronic, and involuntary tics.
-These tics manifest as either motor or phonic (vocalizations) and can range from simple tics, such as blinking, sniffing, and head twitching, to more complex tics, such as repetitive swearing, spinning around, and jumping.
-The cause of Tourette’s is unknown, but it is likely that both hereditary and nongenetic factors contribute to its development.
+These tics manifest as either motor (motor movements) or phonic (vocalizations) and can range from simple tics, such as blinking, sniffing, and head twitching, to more complex tics, such as repetitive swearing, spinning, and jumping.
+The cause of Tourette’s is unknown, but both hereditary and nongenetic factors likely contribute to its development.

 While the exact cause of Tourette Syndrome is unknown, it is believed that the presence of tics is associated with abnormalities in the brain.
 In particular, it is suggested that there is a distribution in the circuits linking the basal ganglia (the site that controls voluntary motor movements, eye movements, and emotion) to the frontal cortex.

-Individuals with Tourette Syndrome display impaired performance in cognitive tasks regarding memory, attention, reading, and writing.
+Individuals with Tourette Syndrome exhibit impaired performance on cognitive tasks involving memory, attention, reading, and writing.
 These impairments are often more severe in individuals diagnosed with comorbid ADHD, who also display less cognitive flexibility.
 It is estimated that 70% of patients with Tourette Syndrome exhibit ADHD-type behaviors, and as such, Tourette Syndrome can be a debilitating diagnosis for many people.

-If someone has tics, it doesn’t mean that they have Tourette’s syndrome.
+Having tics doesn’t mean someone has Tourette’s syndrome.
 Tics have to be present for at least one year to be classified as Tourette’s syndrome, and at least one of the tics has to be vocal.

 Symptoms of Tic Disorder